vasishth/StanJAGSexamples/FrankEtAlCogSci2015/README.md

-This is the Stan code accompanying the paper (data and R code to be added after the paper is in press):
+Here are the Stan code and data accompanying this paper:

 		@article{FrankEtAl2015,
 		  author = {Stefan L. Frank and Thijs Trompenaars and Shravan Vasishth},